segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 7. Enable the destination and configured mappings.

 > note ""
-> At least one mapping to handle a connected source's event(s) must be configured and enabled in an Actions-framework destination in order for data to be sent downstream.
+> To ensure that data is sent downstream, configure and enable at least one mapping to handle a connected sources event(s).

 {% include components/actions-fields.html %}